 There is a diet out there for every condition, desire, and lifestyle.
 Women in menopause are no exception.
-Menopause diets typically include high levels of calcium and vitamin D to ward off bone loss, but others foods are helpful in combating various common menopause symptoms.
-Here are nine tips to create a healthy menopause diet.
+Menopause diets typically include high levels of calcium and vitamin D to ward off bone loss, but there are many other foods that are helpful in combating various common menopause symptoms.
+Here are 9 tips to create a healthy menopause diet.

-Think veggies every day.
-Vegetables offers healthy calories rich in vitamins and nutrients.
+Vegetables offer healthy calories rich in vitamins and nutrients.
 Dark leafy vegetables are at the top of the list because of their high fiber content.

-Add even more fiber.
 It is suggested that men and women consume at least 35 grams of fiber every day.
 Very few reach that level, with most consuming less than 10 grams.
-Whole wheat, healthy grains, and breads fortified with fiber are all good choices.
+Whole wheat, healthy grains, and bread fortified with fiber are all good choices.

-Leave fried foods behind.
 Fried foods aren't good for anyone and may contribute to cardiovascular disease and high blood pressure.
 Broiling and baking are much healthier, though a fried treat once in a while is okay.

-Change out cooking oil for omega 3 rich options.
-Cooking oils should contain omega 3 fatty acids to balance out the omega 6 acids consumed every day.
-A healthy balance of omega 3s and omega 6s is crucial to a healthy body and mind.
+Cooking oils should contain omega-3 fatty acids to balance out the omega-6 acids consumed every day.
+A healthy balance of omega-3s and omega-6s is crucial to a healthy body and mind.
 Try using flaxseed oil and canola oil which are both high in omega-3s.

-Drink less caffeine.
-Caffeine is a diuretic and many women in menopause take prescription diuretics or water pills daily.
+Caffeine is a diuretic and many women in menopause already take prescription diuretics or water pills daily.
 Combining diuretics can lead to dry skin, constipation, and dehydration.

-Living life in menopause has its benefits and drawbacks.
-Eating right is key to living a longer, happier life even if menopause is not the issue.
+This new era of living life in menopause has its benefits and drawbacks, but eating right is key to living a longer, happier life, before and after menopause.